NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 # Package authoring best practices

-This guidance is intended to give NuGet.org package authors a lightweight end to end reference for creating and publishing high quality packages.
+This guidance is intended to give NuGet package authors a lightweight reference to create and publish high-quality packages.
 It will primarily focus on package-specific best practices such as metadata and packing.
 For more in-depth suggestions for building high quality libraries, see the .NET [Open-source library guidance](https://docs.microsoft.com/dotnet/standard/library-guidance/).

 ## Types of recommendations